ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

-    const localAccountId = Cypress.env('LOCAL_ACCOUNT_ID') // The localAccountId in the field mainTokenResponse of your localstorage when authenticated with the Cypress user account const username = Cypress.env('USERNAME') // The username displayed in the mainTokenResponse when you log in with this account const name = Cypress.env('NAME') // The name displayed in the mainTokenResponse when you log in with this account const user = Cypress.env('USER') // Do not forget to set the user data that your application needs to work properly because the client secret is not linked to any user const token = response.body.access_token;
+    const localAccountId = Cypress.env('LOCAL_ACCOUNT_ID') // The localAccountId in the field mainTokenResponse of your localstorage when authenticated with the Cypress user account const username = Cypress.env('USERNAME') // The username displayed in the mainTokenResponse when you log in with this account const name = Cypress.env('NAME') // The name displayed in the mainTokenResponse when you log in with this account const user = Cypress.env('USER') // Do not forget to set the user data that your application needs to work properly because the application secret is not linked to any user const token = response.body.access_token;
     const clientInfo = response.body.client_info;
 ```